 On the map above draw what streets or pathways you typically walk in downtown Sandy.

+Comments on Walkability:

-As a redestrian-always have to look out for cars paying affection to me!
+As a pederman-always have

+to look out for cars paying

+attention to me!
 They

+more fist!

 POP-UP MAPPING ACTIVITY COMMENTS